-NPDES PERMIT NO: In compliance with the provisions of the Clean Water Act, 33 U.S.C.
-Section 1251 et seq. , and Pennsylvania's Clear Streams Law, as amended, 35 P.S.
-Section 691.1 et seq. , (permittee) is authorized to discharge from a facility known as (facility), located in , to ir Watershed(s) in accordance with the effluent limitations, monitoring and reporting requirements, best management practices (BMPs) and other conditions set forth in Parts A, B, and C and Appendix(ces) herein.
-APPROVAL OF COVERAGE TO DISCHARGE UNDER THIS GENERAL NPDES PERMIT IS AUTHORIZED BEGINNING ON AND WILL EXPIRE ON WHEN THE GENERAL PERMIT IS RENEWED, REISSUED OR MODIFIED, THE FACILITY OR ACTIVITY COVERED BY THE APPROVAL FOR COVERAGE MUST COMPLY WITH THE FINAL RENEWED, REISSUED OR MODIFIED GENERAL PERMIT.
-The authority granted by coverage under the PAG-03 NPDES General Permit ("General Permit") is subject to the following further qualifications: 1.
-The permittee shall comply with the terms and conditions of the PAG-03 NPDES General Permit, including the monitoring and reporting requirements contained in Part A, the standard conditions in Part B, the special conditions in Part C, and the applicable appendix or appendices for all discharges of stormwater from the facility.
-If the permittee believes a conflict exists between the requirements in the NOI or its supporting documents and the terms and conditions of the PAG-03 NPDES General Permit, the permittee shall comply with the terms and conditions of the General Permit.
-3. The permittee's failure to comply with the terms, conditions, or effluent limitations of the PAG-03 NPDES General Permit is grounds for DEP to take an enforcement action, or to terminate or revoke coverage under this General Permit.
+(permittee) is authorized to discharge from a facility known as

+APPROVAL OF COVERAGE TO DISCHARGE UNDER THIS GENERAL NPDES PERMIT IS AUTHORIZED BEGINNING ON .
+WHEN THE GENERAL PERMIT IS RENEWED, REISSUED OR MODIFIED, THE FACILITY OR ACTIVITY COVERED BY THE APPROVAL FOR COVERAGE MUST COMPLY WITH THE FINAL RENEWED, REISSUED OR MODIFIED GENERAL PERMIT.

+The authority granted by coverage under the PAG-03 NPDES General Permit ("General Permit") is subject to the following further qualifications:

+- 1. The permittee shall comply with the terms and conditions of the PAG-03 NPDES General Permit, including the monitoring and reporting requirements contained in Part A, the standard conditions in Part B, the special conditions in Part C, and the applicable appendix or appendices for all discharges of stormwater from the facility. - 2.
+Submission of a Notice of Intent (NOI) is not required for renewal of coverage under this General Permit and coverage is automatically extended for the duration of the final renewed, reissued or amended General Permit, unless DEP notifies the permittee in writing that submission of an NOI is required.
+The permittee shall be responsible for complying with the final renewed, reissued or amended General Permit.
+If the permittee is unable to comply with the renewed, reissued or amended General Permit, the permittee shall submit an application for an individual NPDES permit within 90 days of the final General Permit publication. - 3.
+If the permittee believes a conflict exists between the requirements in the NOI or its supporting documents and the terms and conditions of the PAG-03 NPDES General Permit, the permittee shall comply with the terms and conditions of the General Permit. - 4.
+The Permittee's failure to comply with the terms, conditions, or effluent limitations of the PAG-03 NPDES General Permit is grounds for DEP to take an enforcement action, or to terminate or revoke coverage under this General Permit. - 5.
 This PAG-03 NPDES General Permit does not authorize construction or modification of treatment facilities necessary to meet the terms and conditions of this General Permit.

-The aforementioned approval is authorized by: Clean Water Program Manager Regional Office Department of Environmental Protection
+The aforementioned approval is authorized by:

-pennsylvania
+Clean Water Program Manager

+Regional Office

+Department of Environmental Protection

-DEPARTMENT OF ENVIRONMENTAL
+pennsylvania DEPARTMENT OF ENVIRONMENTAL

-PROTECTION